-In 1998, Mr. Long brought claims for non-malignant asbestos-related disease (now pursued by Plaintiffs after the death of Mr. Long) against various defendants, including shipowners represented by Thompson Hine LLP ("Defendants" or the "Thompson Hine Shipowners").
+In 2000, Plaintiff brought claims for non-malignant asbestos-related disease against various defendants, including shipowners represented by Thompson Hine LLP ("Defendants" or the "Thompson Hine Shipowners").
 By way of Order dated March 14, 1997, Judge Charles Weiner1 had already dismissed those claims administratively, leaving open the possibility for the action to be pursued at a later, unspecified date.
-Approximately seven
+2 Approximately four